Rookies in the ring

 October 30, 2020

 Editor’s note: This story was included in the portfolio that was named superior in the 2021 TAJE Best of Texas contest.
 It also won second place for news stories in the Press Women of Texas high school journalism contest.
+This story also won Tops in Texas for print news writing and first place for print news writing in the ILPC contest.

 Although America has a history of low voter turnout from the younger generations, students have recently become more politically engaged, especially with the upcoming presidential election.
 In a poll of 300 students, 78 percent of students said they’ve seen this increase, with 46 percent saying involvement increased significantly and 32 percent seeing a slight increase.